 The best soil for seed germination is a light soilless mix that is both fast draining and also holds moisture.
 It’s best to buy a potting mix that is specifically made for starting seeds, like this organic seed starting mix.

 You can also make your own DIY seed starting medium using a mix of coco coir or peat moss, perlite and vermiculite, or you can use seed starting peat pellets instead of soil if you prefer.
-Learn how to make your own DIY seed starting mix.
+Learn How To Make Your Own DIY Seed Starting Mix (With Recipe!).

 Seedling Heat Mat